Vlad-404/photo-portfolio/README.md

 3. Select *Security* and add 2 step verification
 4. Navigate back to the the page in step 3 and select **App passwords**
 5. Create app password and copy it to your environmental variable named **EMAIL_HOST_PASS**

+The site is set up so you only need to add *EMAIL_HOST_PASS* and *EMAIL_HOST_USER* in your environment.
+If you don't want to use Gmail, please reffer to your email providers documentation.

 # Credits